ishan-nichols/cyclistic-bikeshare-case-study/README.md

 Data comes from historical public bike-share data made available by Motivate International Inc. (Chicago Divvy).
 Cyclistic is a fictional company used for educational analysis.
+The data can be publicly accessed for free at https://divvybikes.com/system-data.

 # Full Report